-- For administrative aspects of the Course: contact the course coordinator. - For content questions relating to a specific lecture or topic: contact the faculty presenter for that specific portion of the course or your SE MI on-site instructor. - For absences/missed exams (see excused absence information below) - Please set your notifications in D2L to immediate to receive posted News announcements.
+- For administrative aspects of the Course: contact your local Curriculum Assistant (CA) - For content questions relating to a specific lecture or topic: contact the faculty presenter for that specific portion of the course or your DMC/MUC on-site instructor. - Questions may be discussed individually by scheduling an appointment with the Course Directors. - For absences/missed exams (see excused absence information below) - Please set your notifications in D2L to immediate to receive posted News announcements.
 You may choose to receive notifications by email or SMS.